 - chest tightness

 Many people with asthma have a cough that’s worse at night or in the early morning.
+If you have cough-variant asthma (CPA), your symptoms may be entirely confined to a cough that doesn’t seem to go away.

 Other symptoms include: